vanissawanick/flask_project/README.md

-# flask_project
+# Flask Project for CodeFirst Girls Python
-Repository for flask project 2017
+Repository of studies, exercises and a small application